 All are located in the South Ari Atoll, which is one of the largest Atolls in the Maldives, and consist of 105 islands divided up into Northern and Southern sections.

-From the moment we lowered our mask and snorkel covered faces into the Indian Ocean it was clear that we were about to become face to face with some of the most colorful and curious marine life that live in the South Ari Atoll.
+From the moment I lowered my mask and snorkel covered face into the Indian Ocean it was clear that I were about to become face to face with some of the most colorful and curious marine life that live in the South Ari Atoll.

 One of our evenings we walked down to the beach on Mahibadhoo to witness the bioluminescent plankton sparkle as it washed ashore.
 The plankton reacts to tension or stress by emitting light from their cells, which to us, appears blue.
 We not only saw the blue sparks lights up as the waves crashed but during night snorkeling we all shut off our flashlights, waved our hands arounds and watched as the ocean around us flickered blue.